A three-year letter winner at the University of Missouri, Alyssa Cousins joined the Kennesaw State softball program in October of 2016.

 Born in Fort Ord, Calif., Cousins attended Newman Smith High School in Carrolton, Texas where she was named district Catcher of the Year in 2009 and 2011 and first team all-district in 2008 and 2010.
 She earned a bachelor's degree in parks, recreation and tourism, with an emphasis in sport management, from the University of Missouri in 2015.

-Prior to his one season at Delaware, Decker served three years at the University of Texas-Arlington where the Mavericks' pitching showed improvement each season.
+Prior to his stint with the Blue Hens, Decker served three years at the University of Texas-Arlington where the Mavericks' pitching showed improvement each season.
 Under his tutelage, UTA lowered its team ERA by 1.73 runs per game over the previous two seasons and two pitchers were selected to the Sun Belt All-Conference team.

 The UTA pitching staff was led by two-time all-league selection Samantha Clakley, who ranked third in school history with 26 wins in 2017.
 Additionally, Sam Montes tossed the fifth no-hitter in Mavericks history.